Guide to Outsource Order Fulfillment for Your Business - a2b

 Minimized Capital Investment

-Setting up a fulfillment operation requires significant upfront investment in warehouse space, technology, and material handling equipment.
+Setting up a fulfillment operation requires significant upfront investment in warehouse space, technology, and transportation fleets.
 For direct response companies, especially startups or those testing new products, this capital is better spent on media buys or product development.
-A 3PL provides a fulfillment solution with access to state-of-the-art facilities without the need for heavy investment.
+A 3PL provides access to state-of-the-art facilities without the need for heavy investment.

 3. Enhanced Customer Experience